JohannFaustVIII/SpringCloudPlayground/NOTES.md

 CORS stands for Cross-Origin Resource Sharing.
 It is a mechanism, using HTTP headers to let server identify all other origins (domain, scheme, port) than its own, which should be permitted by browser to load resources.

+## What is JDBI?

+JDBI is open source library used to access a database.
+Its interface is supposed to be "friendlier" than low-level interface of JDBC, but it is not an ORM, and is built on JDBC (or supposed to be).